nlp-group-project/github-readme-languages/README.md

   - Performance Increase: 73%

+## Recommendations
+- We recommend that those interested in shoe marketing use the results of this project to bolster or enhance the jargon they use.

 ## Next Steps
 - Explore bigrams and trigrams.
 - Visualize the bigrams and trigrams via word clouds.